Setting Translation Checks

 • The regular expression has a maximum timeout of 100ms.

-• Whenever an existing custom translation check is updated, the updated check is triggered only for newly submitted translations automatically.
-To trigger the updated check for existing translations as well, then run on-demand translation checks.
+• Whenever an existing custom translation check is updated, it is automatically triggered only for newly submitted translations.
+You can run an on-demand translation check to trigger the updated check for existing translations.

 Regex: \"|\'